Bob's: History

 The most popular items sold by the franchise are the milkshakes, especially the Ovomaltine flavor.
-In 2016, Bob's did not renew the exclusivity contract they had with Ovomaltine since 2005, thus they were not allowed to use their name in branding anymore, prompting McDonald's Brazil to acquire exclusive rights to use the name.
-That, however, did not stop the chain from selling the item, as long as it was named differently.
+In 2016, Bob's did not renew the exclusivity contract they had with Ovomaltine since 2005; thus, they were not allowed to use the name in branding anymore, prompting McDonald's Brazil to acquire exclusive rights to use the name.
+However, that did not stop the chain from selling the item, as long as it was named differently.